Lumiere-Lodi/point-of-sale/README.md

 This is not how things should be done in production.

 The key will be kept else where.
 Github secret for example.

+# Future features

+A list of what should be done in the future can be found by searching `@todo:` in your IDE